US Presidents

 Gerald Ford had Golden Retriever named Liberty.

-Gerald R. Ford owns a home for skiing in Beaver Creek, CO.
+Gerald R. Ford owned a home for skiing in Beaver Creek, CO.

 The Fords became millionaires after he left office.
 He published several books, spoke at corporate functions and had a NBC contract.

-Ford was passed Ronald Reagan on November 12, 2007 as the oldest person ever to be president Ford became 93 years and 121 days old.
-(Oldest living and deceased Presidents.)
+Ford passed Ronald Reagan as the oldest person ever to be president Ford became 93 years and 121 days old.
+That was one month older than Reagan.
+(Oldest living and deceased Presidents.

 He lied repose in California, then Washington DC and was buried next to the Gerald Ford Museum in Grand Rapids, MI.